ucdavis/appdev/guides/dotnet.md

 1. .NET Core works on Windows, macOS, or Linux, which gives the widest array of options for application deployment.
 1. .NET Core is has much [higher performance](https://github.com/aspnet/benchmarks) and less overhead, which is very useful when doing cloud deployments.

-# Web Applications
+# Web Applications and APIs

 [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/) is a cross-platform, high-performance, [open-source](https://github.com/aspnet/home) framework for building modern, cloud-based, Internet-connected applications.

 We recommend that web applications & APIs are built using ASP.NET Core MVC.

 ASP.NET Core MVC is mature, [full of useful features](https://docs.microsoft.com/en-us/aspnet/core#build-web-apis-and-web-ui-using-aspnet-core-mvc), and supported on the .NET Core framework.

+APIs should be documented following the [Swagger OpenAPI Specification](https://swagger.io/resources/open-api/).
+ASP.NET Core has the excellent [Swashbuckle library](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) and well as [helpful documentation](https://docs.microsoft.com/en-us/aspnet/core/tutorials/getting-started-with-swashbuckle) to get you started.

 # Editors